alexanderenrique/alexanderenrique.github.io/docs/coding/chatbot/meeting_notes.md

 ### Meeting Notes:
 #### 08/07/2025
 - Sam has taken on undergrads, they seem text book oriented
-- Worked with them on simplified chunking and embedding, crawl4AI
+- Worked with them on simplified chunking and embedding, crawl4AI - related to [[WorkLog Bot]] development
 - Doclings hybrid chunker was all over the place
 - Best practices for chunking:
 - How do we want to work together: